AdobeDocs/campaign-web.en/help/v8/msg/multilingual.md

 >title="Add languages"
 >abstract="In this tab, you will find a list of languages in which the delivery is to be sent in.
 You can add more languages by clicking the Add Language button, or by duplicating another language via this tab."

+[!CONTEXTUALHELP]
+>id="acw_multilingual_file_upload"
+>title="Import language variants"
+>abstract="Use this dialog to add a language variant by importing a CSV file.
+The file automatically populates all available fields for the selected language.
+You can drag and drop your file or choose it from your computer before confirming."

 In Campaign Web UI, you can set up your deliveries as multilingual, which allows you to send messages based on a profile's preferred language.
 When no preference is defined, the message is sent in the default language.

 In a multilingual delivery, the language management is based on variants.
 Each variant represents one language.
 During delivery creation, you can add multiple language variants to match the number of required languages in your message.
 You can also change the default language at any time after adding these variants.